-Therefore, DorsetFest is still run, organised and executed exclusively by local volunteers.
-All of the money raised is split between the churches, as well as donating to Weldmar Hospice.
+DorsetFest is still run, organised and executed exclusively by local volunteers.
+If you would like to get involved please get in touch with us - we are always looking for new volunteers and fresh ideas.
+All of the money raised is split between the churches, as well as donated to rotating charities.

 The attractive rural village of Hilton lies in a fold in the chalk downland beyond the mighty Milton Abbey.
 This is a quiet place and the church is tranquil too.
 The present building, thought to have been erected in 15c, almost certainly replaced an earlier version because there is evidence of both Saxon and Norman masonry.